 J&J has reserved some of the money for a 2018 Missouri verdict for 20 women who blamed the company’s talcum powders for their ovarian cancer.
-Their $4.7 billion verdict was later cut to $2.1 billion and the company has appealed.
+Their $4.7 billion verdict was later cut to $2.1 billion, and the company has appealed.

-The original verdict was one of the largest punitive damage awards in U.S. legal history.
+The original verdict was one of the most significant punitive damage awards in U.S. legal history.
 It is also significant to note that the verdict came from Missouri, one of the most conservative courts in the country.

 Justice for Victims and Families

-As product defect attorneys who represent the rights of consumers who have developed cancers as a result of using these talcum powder products, we truly hope the U.S. Supreme Court upholds the revised award.
+As product defect attorneys representing the rights of consumers who have developed cancers due to using these talcum powder products, we truly hope the U.S. Supreme Court upholds the revised award.

 But, they continued to make them, sell them and aggressively market them to consumers instead of warning people and telling the truth about these products.
 We hope justice is served.